oOJohn6Oo/JWheelPicker/README.md

 </p>

 * iOS-style wheel picker supports all Android versions starting from Android lollipop(5.0).
-* For single wheel picker, use [JSinglePickerDialogFragment], a [JSinglePickerDialogData] is needed.
+* For single wheel picker, use [JSinglePickerDialogFragment], a [JSinglePickerDialogData] or [JSinglePickerDialogAdapterData] is needed.
 * For multiple wheels picker, use [JMultiplePickerDialogFragment], a [JMultiPickerDialogData] is needed.
 * For date picker, use [JDateWheelPickerDialogFragment], a [JDatePickerDialogData] is needed.
 * Or you can create your own picker by using the [JWheelPicker], [JMultiWheelPicker] and [JDateWheelPicker] which are just normal Compose UI.
+* WindowInsets are well handle by default inside these PickerDialogFragment

 |||
 | ---- | ---- |